- Is your drafting chair hurting your back?

 Other hacks you can use to make work comfortable

-It can be tiring going back and forth to look at blueprints or plans, especially if you don’t have much desk space.
+It can be tiring going back and forth to look at blueprints, plans, or a tiny house design, especially if you don’t have much desk space.
 One solution to make that situation easier is to actually make use of your TV better.
 A rolling TV stand can help make work more convenient, enjoyable, and comfortable for you, especially during your presentations.

 If you’re looking for the ability to extend and tilt your screen in the right position for your eyes and back, here’s our recommended best TV wall mount that you can choose from.